mattva01/schooltool/src/schooltool/level/rest/README.txt

 We first have to create a student for which we observe the academic record:

   >>> print rest("""
   ...
-PUT /test/persons/stephan HTTP/1.1
+PUT /persons/stephan HTTP/1.1
   ...
-Authorization: Basic mgr:mgrpw
+Authorization: Basic manager:schooltool
   ...
 Content-Type: text/xml
   ...
   ... <object xmlns="http://schooltool.org/ns/model/0.1" title="Stephan"/>